Mark Bilkey, Psy.D. Chicago Campus

 Department Co-Chair, M.A. in Counseling Psychology

-One distinguishing feature of the Adler School that is dear to me is our M.A. in Gerontological Counseling program.
+One distinguishing feature of Adler University that is dear to me is our M.A. in Gerontological Counseling program.
 It’s so rare and yet so necessary to address the tremendous need for skilled counselors to work with older adults.
 In combination with our focus on social justice and community involvement, it’s these kinds of programs that make our school special.

 As a teacher, I strive to bring energy, current knowledge, fun, and respect to my classroom.
 Teaching is a wonderfully collaborative process; I believe we learn best through the free expression of our unique views in a thoughtful, challenging environment.
 For example, I deny students the right to misunderstand—I engage in active listening and deliver clear statements grounded in common sense until they do understand.
 We need to prepare them with tools for life’s tests.
 We need to help them find a place in this world, a way to contribute to society, the intrinsic value of social connectedness, and the power to make a difference.